oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 9: Explore the Application

+In the final task, you will explore the Online Shopping Application by signing in, navigating through the pages, and testing its features.
+This step ensures the application is functioning as intended.

 1. Enter your Credentials and click **Sign In**.

     ![Online shopping application Sign In](./images/sign-in2.png " ")